pearofducks/vim-quack-lightline/README.md

 ## Installation

+1. Make sure you've already installed [vim-airline.](https://github.com/bling/vim-airline)
-1. Add this repo to your favorite vim plugin manager.
+2. Add this repo to your favorite vim plugin manager.
-2. If you like the way the screenshots look, you'll want to add this block to your .vimrc:
+3. If you like the way the screenshots look, you'll want to add this block to your .vimrc:
 ```
 let g:lightline = {
       \ 'colorscheme': 'quack',